 Many of the mistakes that politicians made in 1918 have been made in 2020.
 Some of the ignorance about a newfound virus that the healthcare system couldn’t treat in the early 20th century has been repeated in the early 21st.
 Some of the history of that horrid virus has been felt again today.

-COVID-19 won’t come close to killing as many people as the H1N1 influenza pandemic of 1918.
+COVID-19 won’t come close to killing as many people as the H1N1 influenza pandemic of 1918, though some experts believe the coronavirus could be just as deadly.
 But it could devastate the global economy.
 It could change our social habits.
 It could destroy the way the world’s citizens view themselves and the earth on which they live.

 The modern world had never seen the kind of mass destruction caused by the 1918 pandemic, but the globe survived and provided lessons to be learned for what (and what not) to do.
 Here’s what life was like during the pandemic of 1918.